opf/openproject/docs/release-notes/14-0-0/README.md

 There are some major changes in terms of progress reporting for work package hierarchies.
 The calculation of progress (% Complete) in work package hierarchies is now consistent.
 This leads to the following important changes:

-#### % Complete will be an automatically calculated (non-editable) attribute based on Work.
+#### % Complete will be an automatically calculated (non-editable) attribute based on Work

 In Work-based progress reporting, % Complete will be automatically calculated and can therefore no longer be edited manually.
 This means that for a work package to have a value for % Complete, both Work and Remaining work are required to be set.
 To make this link clear and transparent, clicking on any of the three values to modify them will display the following pop-over:

 ![Work-based progress reporting](progress-work-estimates-workMode.jpg)

-#### In status-based progress reporting, Remaining work will be automatically calculated.
+#### In status-based progress reporting, Remaining work will be automatically calculated

 In Status-based progress reporting mode, Work is not a required value.
 However, if Work is set, Remaining work is automatically calculated.
 To make this link clear and transparent, clicking on any of the three values to modify them will display the following pop-over:

 ![Status-based progress reporting](progress-work-estimates-statusMode.jpg)

-#### Administrators will be able to exclude certain work packages from hierarchy totals of Work, Remaining work and % Complete.
+#### Administrators will be able to exclude certain work packages from hierarchy totals of Work, Remaining work and % Complete

 Admins are able to exclude specific work packages (e.g., those marked as rejected) from the total sum calculations of their parent.
 In this case, a small info icon will appear next to excluded values: